Home > Services > Commercial Lease Renewal

 Industrial renewals are often impacted by:

-• CAM increases
+• CAM increases and operating expense exposure

-• Escalation structure
+• Escalation structure and annual rent growth

-• Term length strategy
+• Term length strategy and renewal positioning

-• Market supply constraints
+• Market supply constraints and availability trends

 Each property type requires a tailored renewal strategy.